anichlabs/website/README.md

 The site was built with three priorities in mind:

-1. **Visibility** – Provide a clear identity for the Cloud Club that can be shared with students, staff, and external partners.
+1. **Visibility** – Present a clear identity for Anich Labs that can be shared with collaborators, students, and partners.
-2. **Accessibility** – Fully open source, mobile-friendly, and simple enough to be extended by any student with basic web development knowledge.
+2. **Accessibility** – Fully open source, mobile-friendly, and easy to extend or modify.
-3. **Professionalism** – Serve as a showcase of how to deliver a minimal but production-ready project, in line with academic and industry expectations.
+3. **Professionalism** – Serve as a model of a minimal but production-ready project suitable for research and innovation environments.

 ---

 ## Tech Stack

-- **HTML5 / CSS3 / JavaScript** – No heavy frameworks, so everything is transparent and easy to debug.
+- **HTML5 / CSS3 / JavaScript** – No heavy frameworks; everything is simple and fully debuggable.
-- **Responsive Design** – Sidebar on desktop, hamburger toggle on mobile.
+- **Responsive Design** – Sidebar layout on desktop, collapsible hamburger menu on mobile.
-- **Background Video** – Fixed looping `.webm` / `.mov` asset with a subtle overlay for readability.
+- **Background Video** – Fixed looping `.webm` / `.mov` asset with a translucent overlay for readability.
-- **Animations** – Sections fade in on scroll using the Intersection Observer API.
+- **Animations** – Smooth fade-in effects on scroll using the Intersection Observer API.
-- **Branding** – AWS dark slate + AWS orange for consistency with Cloud Club guidelines.
+- **Branding** – Teal and dark slate palette reflecting Anich Labs’ identity in science and innovation.

 ---